dutu/poloniex-api-node/README.md

 * `keepAlive` - keep open and reuse the underlying TCP connection (REST API)
 * `proxy` - proxy to be used for requests (REST API)
 * `nonce` - custom function that returns an unique and ever increasing number
+* `agent` - sets specific http.Agent for REST API calls and WebSocket connection.
+(It is useful for using socks proxy to avoid the 403 error with CAPTCHA.
+See [#20](https://github.com/dutu/poloniex-api-node/issues/20#issuecomment-359789499))

 ## REST API